WasamiKirua/project-human-space-game/README.md

 As configured here, the entire game runs locally, powered by gpt-oss, Whisper, Kokoro TTS, and Pipecat.
 You can easily switch out any of these components to use cloud services or self-hosted API endpoints in the cloud, though, of course!

-  - [gpt-oss](https://github.com/openai/gpt-oss) - use the 20B or 120B model
+  - [llama.cpp](https://huggingface.co/collections/WasamiKirua/project-human-samantha-her-67b1d60c9becd2d04421fe71)) - you can choose between a wide range of SLM i fine tuned!
   - [Whisper](https://docs.pipecat.ai/server/services/stt/whisper)
   - [Kokoro TTS](server/kokoro_tts.py)
   - [Pipecat](https://pipecat.ai/)